 Now it’s autumn 1940.
 Relentless bombing in London means evacuation once again.
 Billy is billeted with an elderly couple.
 Though happy in their care, sinister cousin Kenneth – who is billeted beside Billy’s mother and sister – haunts his life.
 Billy’s imaginary power from the precious Cossack sabre, now comes only from its photograph.

 A catastrophe causes a new invasive threat from Kenneth.
-This one will affect both their futures permanently.
+This one will affect both their futures permanently and increase the fateful rivalry.
 What’s more, the precious photograph goes missing.
 Can Billy become a hero when his parents are not?

 Infiltration tells of childhood resilience in the face of war, rivalry and parenting ignorance.
 It follows a boy’s growth into personal responsibility.

 1945.
 The VE party is over and so is evacuation.
 Bill must tear himself away from his firm attachments in the village and face a new life in post-war Wandsworth.
 Uncle Ted had returned from service, but in what state?
 And how have Bill’s grandparents fared through the blitz and just recently, the dreaded VIs and VII rockets.

 So much is in ruins, not least the life Bill had known as a child.
 One area remains wonderfully stable: supportive Mr Durban and the exciting icon of his Cossack sabre.
 Kenneth, however, is even more present.
 Now adolescent, the cousins are developing their separate skills and identities but the home context is claustrophobic.
 Their fateful rivalry increases in intensity, culminating in a dramatic crisis.
 All the family’s lives change forever.
 It’s a terrible fall-out.
 Is it Bill who must take responsibility and find a fair way forward?